sameer0x0/SysCallHooker/abstact.md

 This approach demonstrates how kernel modules can be leveraged to monitor or modify system behavior in real-time, providing valuable insights into system operations while emphasizing the importance of safe and secure implementation practices.

+P.S: This project was done keeping the latest kernel version of linux (The core project).